Constitutional monarchy: England, Scotland and the United Kingdom

 In the Kingdom of England, the Glorious Revolution of 1688 furthered the constitutional monarchy, restricted by laws such as the Bill of Rights 1689 and the Act of Settlement 1701, although the first form of constitution was enacted with Magna Carta of 1215.
 At the same time, in Scotland, the Convention of Estates enacted the Claim of Right Act 1689, which placed similar limits on the Scottish monarchy.

 Queen Anne was the last monarch to veto an Act of Parliament when, on 11 March 1708, she blocked the Scottish Militia Bill.
 However Hanoverian monarchs continued to selectively dictate government policies.
 For instance King George III constantly blocked Catholic Emancipation, eventually precipitating the resignation of William Pitt the Younger as prime minister in 1801.
 The sovereign's influence on the choice of prime minister gradually declined over this period.
+The Fox-North Coalition came to power on 2 April 1783, in spite of the King's resistance.
+It was the first time that George III had been allowed no role in determining who should hold government office.

 King William IV was the last monarch to dismiss a prime minister, when in 1834 he removed Lord Melbourne as a result of Melbourne's choice of Lord John Russell as Leader of the House of Commons.
 Queen Victoria was the last monarch to exercise real personal power, but this diminished over the course of her reign.
 In 1839, she became the last sovereign to keep a prime minister in power against the will of Parliament when the Bedchamber crisis resulted in the retention of Lord Melbourne's administration.
 By the end of her reign, however, she could do nothing to block the unacceptable (to her) premierships of William Gladstone, although she still exercised power in appointments to the Cabinet.
-For example, in 1886 she vetoed Gladstone's choice of Hugh Childers as War Secretary in favour of Sir Henry Campbell-Bannerman.
+For example, in 1886 she vetoed Gladstone's choice of Hugh Childers as War Secretary in favor of Sir Henry Campbell-Bannerman.

 Today, the role of the British monarch is by convention effectively ceremonial.
 The British Parliament and the Government – chiefly in the office of Prime Minister of the United Kingdom – exercise their powers under "royal (or Crown) prerogative": on behalf of the monarch and through powers still formally possessed by the monarch.

 No person may accept significant public office without swearing an oath of allegiance to the King.
 With few exceptions, the monarch is bound by constitutional convention to act on the advice of the government.